tyler-johnson/autorelease/README.md

 Automatically release NPM packages based on commit messages.

 This is very similar to [semantic-release](http://ghub.io/semantic-release), but *it is much less opinionated*.
-By default, this library does not assume you are using any specific remote git repository host or continuous integration platform, however there is full Travis and Gitlab CI support through external plugins.
+By default, this library does not assume you are using any specific remote git repository host or continuous integration platform.
+There is full Travis and Gitlab CI support through external plugins.

+> Note: This library is still under-development and does totally work yet.